 The Old Farmer's Almanac uses sunspot activity to help in making its weather predictions.
-What exactly are sunspots?
+What are sunspots?
+We explain.

-Sometimes, when the magnetic field suddenly breaks around a sunspot, plasma explodes into space.
+Sometimes, when the magnetic field suddenly breaks around a sunspot, energy is released and plasma explodes into space.
+Think of that rubber band snapping!
 These explosions, called solar flares and coronal mass ejections, can cause magnetic storms that can temporarily knock out Earth's satellites, electricity, and communications, and pose a hazard to astronauts.

 The count varies; sunspots often appear in groups.
 We know that sunspot counts generally rise and fall every 11 years on the average.